 But, what are those budgets?
 Well, marketing spending generally hovers between 6.5% to 10% of the overall firm budget revenue.

 For more information, you can download the full report here.

 Head over to Web Strategies Inc. to download their exclusive 2020 budget calculator.

 b) 8 Budget Templates To Manage Your Spend

 Available for Microsoft Excel and Google Sheets, these templates will let you manage all of the moving pieces of your offline and digital marketing budget.
-Click here to download them.
+Download the templates through this link.

 Budget for Translation and Localisation Too!

 If you offer your products or services in more than one country, setting money aside to invest in translation and localisation will boost your ROI.
 It’s not just word-for-word translations that we are talking about: consumers’ cultural values play an important role in the formulation of international marketing strategies (Fisher et al., 2010).
 These values may influence consumers’ perception of a business.
 Therefore, if companies want to succeed in international markets, they need to take cultural differences into account.
 Otherwise, they risk triggering negative reactions in the target market.